joelfiddes/cv-markdown/index.md

 ## Currently

 I am a geoscientist with over 15 years of interdisciplinary experience working across research institutions, international organistations, government institutions and donor projects.
-My main interest is on high mountain processes related to natural hazards, water resources and resulting impacts upon communities.
+My main interest is in the quantification of high mountain processes related to water resources and natural hazards, to better understand and mitigate impacts upon downstream communities.
 I use and develop geoscientific models and other datascience tools in combination with field campaigns to understand these processes and improve mapping and forecasting methods.
 Increasingly I am working with government institutions to support updating of hydrometerological forecasting procedures, particularly with respect to the cryosphere.
 I am currently working at the [WSL Institute for Snow and Avalanche Research](http://www.slf.ch/), based in Davos, Switzerland.

 <!--<-- in the use of datascience tools, remote sensing and environmental modelling to address real-world problems.
 I am particularly interested in the combination of remote sensing, modeliing and in situ data to make robust predictions in various environmental domains.  -->
 <!--My main research interest in cryospheric processes in High Mountain Asia.
 I have experience in academic and applied sectors. -->